bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 ![image](https://user-images.githubusercontent.com/104439807/165331996-6653c5b4-f49a-4807-a0c6-e56278e761f9.png)

 20. Scope the Policy to your devices to run on a Custom Trigger.

+*Note*: This will only run ONCE for each User unless you proceed to the following steps.

 **How to Re-load the Dock**

+Deleting the /Users/$currentuser/dockscrap.txt file will allow the launchd to run and rebuild the dock again.
+You can automate this in Jamf Pro by doing the following:

-1. Upload "A_Delete Dockscrap.sh" to Jamf Pro.
+1. Upload "A_Delete Dockscrap.sh" (found in this repository) to Jamf Pro.
-2. Create a Policy to...
+2. Clone your "Build Custom Dock" Policy.
+Name it something else.
+3. Add the "A_Delete Dockscrap.sh" to the policy.
+4. Scope the

 **Endnotes:**